Elefant78/mini-Lernperiode13/README.md

 - [ ] update the Tutorial or Vlog rather
 - [ ] build a calculator
-- [X] Getting familiar with the comparison operations
+- [X] getting familiar with the comparison operations
 - [ ] complete the last part of the tutorial